-How to maximize study time: Every year more number of fresh candidates qualify GATE than the other way round.
+How to maximize study time: Every year, a number of fresh candidates qualify GATE than the other way round.
 But if you look at it differently, the number of fresh candidates taking the exam is also disproportionately larger.
-And to make matters interesting, many who top the exam are rarely the types who burn midnight oil.
+And to make matters interesting, many who top the exam are rarely the types who burn the midnight oil.
 The point is if you are smart with your time great dividends can be reaped.
 Here is how:

 Make it a habit to carry notes with you, of the important points covered that day.
 You can also jot down important formulae and equations that you think are important.

 If you are in a 9-6 job, ensure that you don’t hang around after office hours.

 Try to study for at least 2-3 hours daily during weekdays, in addition to studying from notes.

 During weekends, try to study and cover as much as you can.
 But for that to happen, you have to cut down on distractions – social media, smartphone, etc.